RyanBeerBarron/my-neovim-packages/README.md

-# my-neovim-packages
+# Archived
-This repository contains submodules of neovim packages I use.
-Feel free to import it to try my config
+This repository is archived.
+For my neovim config check https://github.com/ryanbeerbarron/neovim-config